-Please purchase plant-based products.
+Please purchase 100% plant-based products.
 They are everywhere, and they are healthy and delicious!
-It just takes a little extra time to look for non-dairy ice cream, beverages, cheese, butter, etc. Why would you want to fund an industry that harms and kills animals for mammary secretions that aren’t for you and that you don’t need, especially when there is an abundance of alternative products that taste the same and are healthier for you?!
+It just takes a little extra time and effort to look for non-dairy ice cream, beverages, cheese, butter, etc. (Go to the VEGAN MEAT, DAIRY, AND EGG ALTERNATIVES section on THE RESOURCES page.)
+Why would you want to fund an industry that harms and kills animals for mammary secretions that aren’t for you and that you don’t need, especially when there is an abundance of alternative products that taste the same and are healthier for you?!

 WHY WAS JOAQUIN PHOENIX TALKING ABOUT COWS DURING HIS OSCAR SPEECH?

-Okay...maybe you really don’t know what happens to cows in the dairy industry.
-It’s possible that you are not aware of the inherent suffering and violence that the dairy industry inflicts on cows.
-In his Oscar speech on February 9, 2020, you heard Joaquin Phoenix make a reference to stealing a baby from a cow, and her “unmistakable cries of anguish.”
-What’s that all about?
+In his Oscar speech on February 9, 2020, Joaquin Phoenix made a reference to stealing a baby from a cow, and her “unmistakable cries of anguish.”
+What’s was he talking about?
 Here is a comprehensive breakdown of the dairy industry...

 THE MISERABLE LIFE OF A DAIRY COW